BArch Degree– Code #0135

-The department will keep portfolio materials unless a prepaid, self-addressed return envelope is mailed with the applicant’s portfolio.
-Portfolios held by the department will be discarded if not retrieved by the applicant in one semester.
+Unless a prepaid, self-addressed return envelope is mailed with the applicant’s portfolio, the Architecture and Design Department will keep the submission.
+Portfolios held by the department will be discarded within one semester unless retrieved by the applicant.

 FEATURES & FACILITIES

-Articulation agreements for this program are in place with:
+Articulation agreements for some courses in this program are in place with:

-Successfully complete all courses in the prescribed ten-semester program and earn a minimum cumulative index of 2.5, which is equivalent to a "C+" average.
+Successfully complete all courses in the prescribed ten-semester program at a minimum cumulative index of 2.5, which is equivalent to a "C+" average.

 As part of the graduation requirements for the Bachelor of Architecture, students must complete a portfolio according to the following guidelines: